rhalkyard/riscix-hccs/README.md

 ## Building Arculator

 For various reasons, the current released version of Arculator will not work for bootstrapping RISC iX.
 The Arculator code in the 'rhalkyard' branch at https://github.com/rhalkyard/arculator has the following modifications to make it possible:

-- Adds emulation for the HCCS 8-bit IDE podule.
+- Emulation of the HCCS 8-bit IDE podule.

-- Removes the 1024-cylinder size limit on disc images.
+- Removed the 1024-cylinder size limit on disc images.

-- Replaces the built-in SLIRP implementation with libslirp - the built-in version was old, and RISC iX's TCP/IP implementation could crash it.
+- Replaced the built-in SLIRP implementation with libslirp - the built-in version was old, and RISC iX's TCP/IP implementation could crash it.

-- Includes RISC OS and podule ROMs in the source tree (this is mostly just a quality of life improvement to make setup easier.)
+- Included RISC OS and podule ROMs in the source tree (this is mostly just a quality of life improvement to make setup easier.)

 To build: